supercaracal/kubernetes-controller-template/README.md

 ===============================================================================

 This controller has a feature to create a pod to log a message declared by manifest.
+The pod will be deleted automatically by the controller later.

 ```
 $ kubectl --context=kind-kind get pods